ANIRUDDH-EKANSH-PANDEY/Personal-Portfolio-Website/README.md

-Here’s a highly professional and visually appealing README.md file that clearly explains your portfolio project while maintaining an elegant structure.

----

 🌐 Aniruddh Ekansh Pandey - Portfolio

 Welcome to my personal portfolio website!
 This platform showcases my skills, projects, certifications, internships, and achievements in Full Stack Development, Data Science, and AI/ML.